Alan Turing: Legacy and reception

+The cognitive scientist Douglas Hofstadter writes:

+Atheist, homosexual, eccentric, marathon-running mathematician, A. M. Turing was in large part responsible not only for the concept of computers, incisive theorems about their powers, and a clear vision of the possibility of computer minds, but also for the cracking of German ciphers during the Second World War.
+It is fair to say we owe much to Alan Turing for the fact that we are not under Nazi rule today.

 Government apology and pardon

 In August 2009, British programmer John Graham-Cumming started a petition urging the British government to apologise for Turing's prosecution as a homosexual.
 The petition received more than 30,000 signatures.
 The prime minister, Gordon Brown, acknowledged the petition, releasing a statement on 10 September 2009 apologising and describing the treatment of Turing as "appalling":

 Thousands of people have come together to demand justice for Alan Turing and recognition of the appalling way he was treated.
 While Turing was dealt with under the law of the time and we can't put the clock back, his treatment was of course utterly unfair and I am pleased to have the chance to say how deeply sorry I and we all are for what happened to him ...
 So on behalf of the British government, and all those who live freely thanks to Alan's work I am very proud to say: we're sorry, you deserved so much better.

 In December 2011, William Jones and his member of Parliament, John Leech, created an e-petition requesting that the British government pardon Turing for his conviction of "gross indecency":

 We ask the HM Government to grant a pardon to Alan Turing for the conviction of "gross indecency".
 In 1952, he was convicted of "gross indecency" with another man and was forced to undergo so-called "organo-therapy"—chemical castration.
 Two years later, he killed himself with cyanide, aged just 41.
 Alan Turing was driven to a terrible despair and early death by the nation he'd done so much to save.
 This remains a shame on the British government and British history.
 A pardon can go some way to healing this damage.
 It may act as an apology to many of the other gay men, not as well-known as Alan Turing, who were subjected to these laws.

 The petition gathered over 37,000 signatures, and was submitted to Parliament by the Manchester MP John Leech but the request was discouraged by Justice Minister Lord McNally, who said: